 4. Provide Satisfactory Rewards and Benefits

 Yes, your salary and benefits need to be competitive.
 But candidates are not only looking for the highest salary when considering a company.
-Let workers feel valued, appreciated, and recognized for their efforts with external non-monetary rewards like public recognition, bonuses, gift certificates, and awards.
+Let workers feel valued, appreciated, and recognized for their efforts with external non-monetary rewards like gift cards for employees, public recognition, bonuses, gift certificates, and awards.
 Keep staff feeling motivated by organizing regular team-building activities within and outside the workplace.

 Professional workers also appreciate comfortable work environments.
 Set up a benefits program to attract top talent and accommodate your workforce.
 These include: